caetano-dev/Cave/README.md

 To-do:

 - Allow user to save the file to the server with CTRL+S.
-  - Create a function and route to edit the filecontent.
+  - Being developed.
+We need to create a function that returns the filepath when an ID is passed, or get it from the frontend.
 - Fix the last test function for the database.
 - Fix the sidebar that does not have a scroll

 ---